Payyanur

-Payyanur (/ml/), is a municipal town and a taluk, a sub-district administrative unit, in the Kannur district of Kerala, India.
+Payyanur (/ml/) is a municipal town and a taluk, a sub-district administrative unit, in the Kannur district of Kerala, India.
 Payyanur is the first municipality in Kerala to establish libraries in all its wards.
 On 10 March 2018, Kerala Chief Minister Pinarayi Vijayan inaugurated Payyanur as the fifth taluk in the district.
 Payyanur taluk comprises 22 villages including 16 de-linked from the Taliparamba taluk and six from the Kannur taluk.
 The town is situated on the banks of the Perumba River.

 Location

-Payyanur is located 36 km North of District HQ Kannur city, 501 km away from State capital Thiruvananthapuram city, 301 km North of Ernakulam city, 126 km North of Kozhikode city, 56 km South of Kasaragod town and 112 km away from Mangalore city.
+Payyanur town lies on NH 66 in the coastal plains of Kannur district.
+It is located approximately 36 km north of the district headquarters Kannur via Pilathara–Pappinisseri road and 56 km south of Kasaragod.
+The Payyanur–Rajagiri major district road and Payyanur–Mathamangalam road serve as major routes to the midland and highland regions bordering Western ghats of the district.
 The town lies by the side of three rivers - Perumba River, Punnakka river (Payyanur river) and Kavvayi river (Thattar river).

 Demographics

 As of 2011 census, Payyanur had a population of 72,111, with males constituting 46% of the population and females 54%.
 Payyanur has an average literacy rate of 94.08%.
 This is higher than the state average of 94.00%.
 Male literacy is 97.02%, and female literacy is 91.60%.
 In Payyanur, 10% of the population is under 6 years of age.